NLP4L/manuals/dict/dict_doc_class.md

  (Internally, in order to calculate document feature and TF/IDF values, they are temporarily added to Lucene Index to be used.)

 #### Creating Training and Learning Models
-Next, import training data that was output as Labeled-point data and put it thorough the machine learning training (Training) to create a learning model.
+Next, import training data that was output as Labeled-point data and put it thorough the machine learning (Training) to create a learning model.

 This machine learning uses Apache Spark MLlib and its classification is multiclass classification.
 The algorithm, by default, is NaiveBayes and you can use LogisticRegression, DecisionTree/RandomForest, and others depending on your settings.